-- the contractor's obligation to undertake environmental mitigation measures as defined in the ESMP, all necessary measures to be included in the tender documents and later in the contract documents: - the cost of recommended environmental and social mitigation measures to be specified as a separate item in the construction budget.
-This allocation of a separate budget for environmental mitigation measures is essential to ensure their implementation. - obligation of the contractor to appoint staff responsible for implementing environmental mitigation measures during construction and reporting to the PIU. - obligation of the contractor to prepare a Site Environmental Action Plan (SEAP) for implementation of the ESMP, identifying individual areas where mitigation measures are to be implemented.
-This SEAP can be submitted as part of the Site Environmental Action Plan (SEAP) and the Occupational Health and Environmental Protection Plan that are part of the contractor's contractual obligations.
-In addition, all plans for waste disposal, tree planting, water use should also be prepared for approval by the supervision consultant on behalf of the PIU and - the contractor, in collaboration with the PIU, will be responsible for addressing any complaints and grievances in relation to construction activities.
+(i) the contractor's obligation to undertake environmental mitigation measures as defined in the ESMP, all necessary measures to be included in the tender documents and later in the contract documents; (ii) the cost of recommended environmental and social mitigation measures to be specified as a separate item in the construction budget.
+This allocation of a separate budget for environmental mitigation measures is essential to ensure their implementation. (iii) obligation of the contractor to appoint staff responsible for implementing environmental mitigation measures during construction and reporting to the PIU. (iv) obligation of the contractor to prepare a Site Environmental and Social Action Plan (SESAP) for implementation of the ESMP, identifying individual areas where mitigation measures are to be implemented.
+This SESAP can be submitted as part of the Site Environmental Action Plan (SESAP) and the Occupational Health and Environmental Protection Plan that are part of the contractor's contractual obligations.
+In addition, all plans for waste disposal, tree planting, water use should also be prepared for approval by the supervision consultant on behalf of the PIU and (v), the contractor, in collaboration with the PIU, will be responsible for addressing any complaints and grievances in relation to construction activities.

-Table 6.
+Table 9.
 Environmental and Social Management Plan